alexsaunderswps/User-Guides/web_portal_user_management_guide.md

 **Unable to create a new user:**
 - Ensure that the username has not been used in your organization
 - Ensure that the email address has not been used in your organization
-- Conect WPS if user creation continues to fail
+- Connect WPS if user creation continues to fail
 <div style="page-break-after: always;"></div>

 ## Important Notes